BabetteHoogendoorn/SHARIBA/README.md

 4. For easy editing the app, do a "npm install nodemon" which allows you to edit the back-end and not having to restart your app each time with a node app.js.

+5. To start your app, type "node app.js" or "nodemon app.js"

 <b>Enjoy!</b>